Pictured recipe: Grilled Corn Salad with Chili-Miso Dressing

 When eating, it takes 20 minutes for your body to register fullness.
 And according to a University of Rhode Island study, you can save 70 calories by eating slowly over about half an hour versus eating in under 10 minutes.
-If you ate slower at every meal, that would translate into losing about two pounds a month.
-An easy way to slow down your eating is to put your fork down between bites—or consider using chopsticks.
+If you ate slower at every meal, that could translate into losing about two pounds a month.
+An easy way to slow down your eating is to put your fork down between bites.
+Eliminate distractions so you can focus on your food as you eat (put that phone away!).
+Learn more about eating mindfully, which can help you slow down.

 As serving sizes have increased, so have plate sizes—and seeing appropriately sized portions swimming on a giant plate can make you feel like you're not getting much food.
 Put your main meal on a 7-inch plate, which is about the size of a salad plate or child-size plate.
 Choose a 1-cup dessert or cereal bowl instead of a soup bowl, a 6-ounce wineglass rather than a goblet.
 When you're eating out, ask for an extra salad plate and transfer the proper-size portions of your food onto it when you're served your entree.
 Then ask the waiter to take away and wrap up the rest.

 Research shows that regular breakfast eaters tend to be leaner and that dieters are more successful at losing weight—and keeping it off—when they eat breakfast.
 Pack your breakfast with protein and fiber—both will help keep you satisfied all morning.
-Think: whole-wheat toast with peanut butter or an omelet stuffed with vegetables.
+Think: whole-wheat toast with some healthy fats or an omelet stuffed with vegetables.

 Turn off the TV and the computer and enjoy your meal without distractions.
 Making an effort to be mindful, no matter what you're eating, can help break the tendency to overeat—and help you feel more satisfied.
 In a recent study published in the American Journal of Clinical Nutrition, participants who ate lunch without distractions felt fuller 30 minutes after eating, and ate less when they snacked later, than people who played solitaire on a computer during their midday meal.